TAX NOTICE

 - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year);

-- Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days;
+- Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001, for more than 179 days;

-If you receive a payment from an IRA when you are under age 59½, you will have to pay the 10% additional income tax on early distributions on the part of the distribution that you must include in income, unless an exception applies.
-In general, the exceptions to the 10% additional income tax for early distributions from an IRA are the same as the exceptions listed above for early distributions from a plan.
-However, there are a few differences for payments from an IRA, including:
+If you receive a payment from a Roth IRA when you are under age 59½, you will have to pay the 10% additional tax on early distributions on the earnings paid from the Roth IRA, unless an exception applies or the payment is a qualified distribution.
+In general, the exceptions to the 10% additional tax for early distributions from a Roth IRA listed above are the same as the exceptions for early distributions from a designated Roth account in an employer plan.

 - Payments for qualified higher education expenses;

-- Payments up to $10,000 used in a qualified first-time home purchase;
+- Payments up to $10,000 used in a qualified first-time home purchase; and

 SPECIAL RULES AND OPTIONS